-- When you have a repeated decision problem (or many decisions to make), make decisions to maximize your expected utility - Utility functions provide a numeric value to outcomes; those with higher utilities are preferred - For now: Profit/payoff is your utility function.
+- When you have a repeated decision problem (or many decisions to make), make decisions to maximize your expected utility - Utility functions provide a numeric value to outcomes; those with higher utilities are preferred - Profit/payoff is one utility function.
 More realistic utilities allow for risk taking/aversion, but the concepts are the same.